Frequently Asked Questions

 I’ve started bitmagnet for the first time and am not seeing torrents right away, is something wrong?

 If everything is working, bitmagnet should begin showing torrents in the web UI within a maximum of 10 minutes (which is its cache TTL).
-The round blue refresh button in the web UI is a cache buster - use it to see new torrent content in real time.
+The refresh button at the top of the torrent listing is a cache buster - use it to see new torrent content in real time.
 Bear in mind that when a torrent is inserted into the database, a background queue job must run before it will become available in the UI.
 If you’re importing thousands or millions of torrents, it might therefore take a while for everything to show.
 Check the next question if you’re still not seeing torrents.

 bitmagnet isn’t finding any new torrents, what’s wrong?

-If bitmagnet isn’t finding new torrents, it probably isn’t due to a problem with the software - many people are using it successfully.
-You may have a networking or firewall issue, or a VPN misconfiguration preventing you from connecting to the DHT.
+The most common issues are networking, firewall or a VPN misconfigurations preventing bitmagnet from connecting to the DHT.
 Additionally, the TMDB API is blocked in certain countries; if you are in an affected country you may need to either disable the TMDB integration with the tmdb.enabled

 Why doesn’t bitmagnet show me exactly how many torrents it has indexed?